 What purpose does it serve to shake somebodies hand?
 Do people think that if they shake somebodies hand that that person becomes less likely to lie to or harm them?
-Do they think if they shake the hand of an admired or famous person that some of that persons traits will literally rub off on them and that they’ll increase their own chances of becoming famous?
-Has the average person even stopped and thought “Why do we shake hands, what are the benefits and what are the detriments?”?
+Do they think if they shake the hand of a rich or famous person that some of that persons traits will literally rub off on them and that they’ll increase their own chances of becoming rich or famous?
+Has the average person even stopped and thought “Why do we shake hands, what are the benefits and what are the detriments?” ?

-Fortunately there are a number of far superior alternatives to the handshake for example people could simply make eye contact and nod, they could bow with their hands down as they do in Japan, or “wai” by placing their palms together, raising them up in front of ones face, and slightly bow as they do in Thailand.
-Furthermore If physical contact was desired a more sanitary fist bump could be used.
+Fortunately there are a number of far superior alternatives to the handshake for example people could simply make eye contact and nod, they could bow with their hands down as they do in Japan, or “wai” by placing their palms together, raising them up, and slightly bowing as they do in Thailand.
+If physical contact was needed a more sanitary fist bump could be used in lieu of a handshake.
 In conclusion, I’m not trying to abolish the handshake entirely however I don’t think it should be overused like it is.